 Each part is marked as [PAIR] or [INDIVIDUAL] and must be completed accordingly.
+Any part that has a in front of it is worth 0 points and is optional.

 Do not use any classes from any template library; the point of these exercises is for you to code from scratch.
 All work must be typed, including individual short answer questions and diagrams.